Our Past Productions

 A Flying Start

-Mary Onions' short play celebrating Ipswich Town's promotion to the premier league was performed at Inkfest in Haylesworth, Suffolk.
+Mary Onions' short play, celebrating Ipswich Town's promotion to the premier league, was performed at Inkfest in Haylesworth, Suffolk.
 Just in time for the team to be demoted again!

-New Beginnings, December 2024
+December 2024

-In 47 Saplings by Pippa Gladhill, Mel is struggling with the irritations of daily life, but news that 49 saplings taken from the Sycamore Gap are starting to flourish cheers her up.
+In 49 Saplings by Pippa Gladhill, Mel is struggling with the irritations of daily life, but news that 49 saplings taken from the Sycamore Gap are starting to flourish cheers her up.

 In Mary Onions' play It Came Upon a Midnight Clear, Maria's plans to spend Christmas alone are turned upside down by an unexpected visitor.

-Faversham Fringe, October 2024
+October 2024

 The Fourth Witch of Faversham by Mary Onions played to sold out audiences at the Faversham Fringe.